yafp/updWallp/README.md

 Downloads the latest build from https://github.com/yafp/updWallp/archive/master.zip

 ### Configuration
 As initial step you have to define the installation directory in the two major script **updWallp.sh** and **updWallpShowOrg.sh**.

 Please see the following example:

-From:
+Change
 ```bash
 updWallpDir=""
 ```